Ebenezer D. Bassett

 General Pierre Boisrond Canal, a political fugitive from Haiti, presented him with the biggest obstacle.
 The general was a member of a group of young leaders who effectively overthrew Sylvan Salnave as president in 1869.
-Canal had retreated to his residence outside of the capital by the time the following Michel Domingue administration took power in the middle of the 1870s.
+Canal had retreated to his residence outside the capital by the time the following Michel Domingue administration took power in the middle of the 1870s.
 However, Domingue, the new president of Haiti, mercilessly pursued Canal and other people who he believed to be a threat to his authority.

 General Canal visited Bassett and asked for political refuge.
-Over a thousand Dominique’s soldiers encircled Bassett’s house due to the stalemate.
+Over a thousand, Dominique’s soldiers, encircled Bassett’s house due to the stalemate.
 Finally, Bassett arranged for Canal’s safe escape to exile in Jamaica after a five-month siege of his home.

 In addition to his symbolic significance as the first African American ambassador, Ebenezer D. Bassett was a role model.
 He belongs to the hall of fame of outstanding American diplomats because of his commitment to human rights, gallantry, and courage in facing pressure from Haitians and his own country’s capital.

 Passport collection, passport renewal, old passports for sale, vintage passport, emergency passport renewal, same day passport, passport application, pasaporte passeport паспорт 护照 パスポート جواز سفر पासपोर्ट

 1. What are the earliest known examples of passports, and how have they evolved?